 Example: The camera mount screw size of the mounting plate of the Manfrotto 498RC2 tripod head is ¼”.

-The tripod head will have a screw thread in the bottom.
-You will be connecting the head to the tripod legs using this part.
+The tripod head will have a female screw thread in the bottom.
+You will be connecting this head to the tripod legs through this thread.
 So, make sure that the thread size matches for both the part.

 Example: Manfrotto 498RC2 tripod head comes with a 3/8” thread at the bottom.

-Whenever you are selecting any camera gear, make sure that they have a thread size that is compatible with your other gears.
-If not, ensure that there is a thread size converter is available in the market, which does not cost you much.
+Before buying any camera gear, make sure that they have a thread size that is compatible with your other gears.
+If not, buy a thread size converter to match the thread sizes.